 Started in 2016, RipplePop is a one-stop-shop for any and all WordPress help.

-RipplePop gives you and your company a professional and dedicated WordPress developer for a flat monthly fee.
+RipplePop gives you and your company a professional and dedicated developer for a flat weekly fee.

-You can scale your WordPress development team up and down as needed.
-You can choose to have a Developer available for 8, 4, or 2 hours per day Monday through Friday.
+You can scale your development team up and down as needed.

 Best of all, with RipplePop you get the reliability and accountability of the RipplePop support team in Chicago.